Teen & Young Adult Productivity Group

 About This Group

-Does your teen have difficulty completing homework, chores, personal admin, college applications, or cleaning their room?
-Teen Productivity Group is a dedicated space for teens to complete the work they have trouble doing independently.
+Do you have difficulty completing homework, chores, personal admin, college applications, or cleaning your room?
+Our Teen and Young Adult Productivity Group is a dedicated space to complete the work you have trouble doing independently.
 One of the core challenges in ADHD is task initiation and sustained attention.
-Productivity Group helps teens by setting aside dedicated time, leveraging the presence of others for accountability, and utilizing body doubling.
+This productivity group helps by setting aside dedicated time, leveraging the presence of others for accountability, and utilizing body doubling.

-Through our coaching work, we have identified that many teens have difficulty starting tasks and could benefit from a routine and supportive environment.
-We often hear teens have difficulty getting started but want to complete their work.
+Through our coaching work, we have identified that many teens and young adults have difficulty starting tasks and could benefit from a routine and supportive environment.
+We often hear from high school and college students that, despite wanting to complete their work, they have difficulty getting started.

 How it works:

-Teens can attend as many or as few sessions in a week, depending on their schedule and needs.
-There are in-person or remote attendance options at the Hallowell Todaro Center in Seattle.
+Participants can attend as many or as few sessions in a week, depending on their schedule and needs.

 Typical Session:

-When your teen arrives at the group, they will share what task or tasks they want to complete (they can share verbally or in the chat as they prefer).
+At the start of each session, participants will share what task or tasks they want to complete (they can share verbally or in the chat as they prefer).
 The group leader will invite participants to share what they will work on and any productivity goals for the session.
 Once everyone has had a chance to check in, all participants will begin working on their tasks.
 After 45 minutes, we will check in again on goals and accomplishments.

 Frequently Asked Questions

-• Teens who do best in productivity groups typically can identify what they need to work on and are motivated to do so but have difficulty initiating or sustaining work independently.
-We recommend that teens needing one-on-one support to complete their homework or other tasks work with a teacher, tutor, or coach to improve their executive functioning skills before joining or alongside the group.
-Teens appropriate for this group should be able to work on tasks independently for 50 minutes.
-Any teens working with other providers are welcome to come and practice their skills in this group!
+• Teens and young adults who do best in productivity groups typically can identify what they need to work on and are motivated to do so but have difficulty initiating or sustaining work independently.
+We recommend that teens or young adults needing one-on-one support to complete their homework or other tasks work with a teacher, tutor, or coach to improve their executive functioning skills before joining or alongside the group.
+For this group, participants should be able to work on tasks independently for 50 minutes.
+Any teens and young adults working with other providers are welcome to practice their skills in this group!

-• Teens can come late, but should know that the group will already have started so they should be quiet/mute themselves when entering.
-They can share verbally with the session host what they plan to work on (Catherine, Brittney, or Alexandra) or chat about their goals in the telehealth session.
+• Participants can attend sessions late but should know that the group will already have started so they should be quiet/mute themselves when entering.
+In the chat, they can share their goals and what they plan to work on during the session.

-• Yes, you can have your teen try out the group and see if it helps them be productive.
-If the group does not support your teen effectively, you can cancel anytime on the group webpage.
+• Yes, you can have your child try out the group and see if it helps them be productive.
+If the group does not support them effectively, you can cancel anytime on the group webpage.

-• This group has no active coaching or tutoring during the regular drop-in sessions.
-Teens may gain skills through modeling, group discussion, and practicing their skills in session.
-Teens will have access to Google Classroom for some introductory skill-building information.
+• This group has no active coaching or tutoring during the online, drop-in sessions.
+Participants may gain skills through modeling, group discussion, and practicing their skills in session.
+Participants will have access to Google Classroom for some introductory skill-building information.
 However, coaches will not teach about skill development during sessions.
 This group effectively complements skill development from coaching, tutoring, or executive functioning groups.
-If your teen would benefit from more skill development, we recommend our Teen Executive Function Skills Webinar Series and/or working one-on-one with a Hallowell Todaro ADHD Center Coach.
+If you would like to benefit from more skill development, we recommend our Teen Executive Function Skills Webinar Series and/or working one-on-one with a Hallowell Todaro ADHD Center Coach.

 About Alexandra